moogacs/docs.buf.build/docs/ci-cd/github-actions.md

           buf_token: ${{ secrets.BUF_TOKEN }}
 ```

 This workflow is basically the same workflow as before, with an additional step to push to the BSR when a push is made to the `main` branch of your repository.
-The `buf-push` action will only push to the BSR if contents have actually changed, it otherwise succeeds silently.
+The `buf-push` action only pushes to the BSR if contents have actually changed, it otherwise succeeds silently.

 When comparing against the same branch we also set `ref=HEAD~1` to compare against the previous commit on that branch.

 Note, `ref=HEAD~1` does not work well for [rebase and merge](https://docs.github.com/en/github/administering-a-repository/configuring-pull-request-merges/about-merge-methods-on-github#rebasing-and-merging-your-commits) operations, since `buf` is comparing against the last commit there might be older commits with breaking changes.
-If you're using **Merge pull request** (GitHub default) or **Squash and merge** options then `#ref=HEAD~1` will work.
+If you're using **Merge pull request** (GitHub default) or **Squash and merge** options then `#ref=HEAD~1` should work.

-The `buf-push` step will also tag the BSR commit with the `git` commit SHA, so that they are more
+The `buf-push` step also tags the BSR commit with the `git` commit SHA, so that they are more
 easily associated with one another.

 ## Inputs